sarweshs/recognition/README.md

 # Node.js Starter Overview
+This is a sample report which uses watson speech-to-text service to speak the details.
 The Node.js Starter demonstrates a simple, reusable Node.js web application based on the Express framework.
+You may need to update the user name and password for using watson service on bluemix.

 ## Run the app locally